 |6.a.1||Amount of water- and sanitation-related official development assistance that is part of a government-coordinated spending plan|

-No data is show for each of the Nordic countries, as the sectoral distribution of ODA will depend on many factors, and there is no set country target level at sectoral level.
+No data is shown for each of the Nordic countries, as the sectoral distribution of ODA will depend on many factors, and there is no set country target level at the sectoral level.